Updated: 4/1/2022 | How to Find Cheap Flights

 What’s also great about checking directly on airline websites, is that you can see all the fees charged by the airline.
 It’s a very transparent method of knowing exactly what you’ll be spending and avoiding any unnecessary fees such as baggage and seat selection fees.

-#8 Booking with a Rewards Credit Cards
+#8 BooK with a Travel Credit Card

-I love the access to lounges because I can use it globally to enter international lounges that offer food, showers and sometimes even sleeping rooms.
+I love the access to lounges because I can use it globally to enter international lounges that offer food, showers, and sometimes even sleeping rooms.
 It’s great for when we have long layovers abroad.

 #9 Check for Promo Codes Before You Book